 There are countless ways to bet and win in boxing.
 From moneyline predictions on the eventual winner to more advanced propositions like “will there be a KO?”—Tipico offers a thrilling experience for both casual boxing fans and seasoned gamblers alike.

 The next few months have some fantastic main event bouts on the calendar.
 Are you ready to pick and root on your favorites?
+If you’re interested in other combat sports, be sure to bet on the UFC and make fight nights even more electric!

 As a licensed US sportsbook specializing in online sports betting, you can place live bets straight from your iOS or Android mobile device with Tipico.